Looks like your cart is empty. Compare Travel Backpacks

 Our goal was to find the best balance of functionality and aesthetics for a backpack.
 Through these tests, we discovered that rectangular luggage with straight sides does two things:

-The Osprey Porter has some serious curves to it; it’s shaped like a teardrop.
-Which means you can’t fit small items into the corners, thereby packing more.
+The Osprey Porter has very rounded curves; it’s shaped like a teardrop.
+That means you can’t fit small items into the corners.

 Not so with Tortuga Setout.
-Sure, its corners have a little curve to them for aesthetic reasons.
+Its corners have a slight curve for aesthetic reasons.
 But its edges are straighter, more like a traditional suitcase.
 Because we want your packing to be easy and fast.

 At Tortuga, we focus on one thing: travel.
 Travel is our only consideration.
-You might say it’s our purpose for being.
-Our obsession.
+It's our obsession and reason for being.

 Travelers are the only customers for whom we design.
 That maniacal single driving focus lets us make our bags better and better at their only job: to be the ultimate travel backpack.